MerBudd/Techiee.py/setup.md

 You can use a hosting service like [Render](render.com) (which is free and works just fine).
 You can also host locally on your computer.
 If you host with Render, you can host 24/7.

-grab your web server URL, and then use the keep_alive.py file to run it 24/7 with UptimeRobot (you can find detailed tutorials online).
-We can't use Replit (at least, if you want to host it 24/7 for FREE) because they killed their webservers.
-You can pay Replit to get it running 24/7 with their new "Deployments" if you want.

 ## How to run locally
 - Clone this repo
 - Rename "[.env.example](https://github.com/MerBudd/Techiee.py/blob/main/.env.example)" to ".env"